 Your ego?
 Your pride?
 Your sense of accomplishment?
 Your vulnerability?
 Your inner critic?

 Once you recognize the mental and emotional areas that are getting scorched, you’ll naturally want to go find some cooling, refreshing water to soothe them and stop the self-injury.

 This recognition marks the beginning of your reassessment.

 You have to unearth these triggers and bring them into your consciousness in order to examine and heal them.
 They’re not good or bad, they’re simply a part of you.

 And learning to cope with them is a necessary part of moving past “falling off the wagon.”

-You might struggle in the future with nutrition, as we all tend to, but you won’t look at it as a failure anymore.
-Rather, it’ll be an opportunity to analyze what you’ve just put yourself through and if it’s a sustainable fit for you and your health.
+You might struggle in the future with nutrition, as we all tend to, but you won’t look at these situations as a failure anymore.
+Rather, they are an opportunity to analyze what you’ve just put yourself through and if it’s a sustainable fit for you and your health.

 So what does this reassessment look like?
 What questions do you ask yourself?